folsomde/folsomde.github.io/pages/research.md

 permalink: /research
 ---

 My research broadly aims to uncover what we can learn about the dark matter in our own backyard.
-Whether that's quite literally in your backyard on Earth (and perhaps directly detectable) or in the Local Group of nearby galaxies, I study how it is distributed, how it got here, and how confidently we can trust the answers we get to these questions.
+Whether that's quite literally in your backyard on Earth (and perhaps directly detectable) or in the Local Group of nearby galaxies, I study how it is distributed, how it got here, and how we can detect it.
+For more, see <a href="/research/about"><b>this page</b></a>, which gives a short, approachable introduction to my research.

 ## Publications